How to Use Pinterest to Drive Traffic to Your Blog

 To choose an image for your blog post pin is a crucial decision you will have to make.
 A lovely image will encourage users to share your post.

-You should choose an image that is eye-catching and at the same time related to your blog post content.
+You should choose an image that is eye-catching and, at the same time, related to your blog post content.
 You want to invite people to click on the pin to link to your blog.
-The image should identify with your blog post to every Pinterest users.
+The image should identify with your blog post to every Pinterest user.

 Note that: you may also reuse your blog post image as a pin.
 Always choose images that convey the idea of your blog post.